-Karl C. Seman, Esquire is a founding member of the DWI and Criminal Defense firm of Grunwald & Seman, PC, located in Nassau and Suffolk.
+Karl C. Seman, Esquire is a founding member of the DWI and Criminal Defense firm of Grunwald & Seman, PC, located in Nassau and Suffolk Counties.
 Mr. Seman is best described as a seasoned, no-nonsense, practical litigator with over 35 years concentrating on criminal and vehicular defenses.

-His past experience as a Felony Trial Assistant District Attorney with the Office of the Nassau County District Attorney, coupled with his extensive defense counsel experience in both criminal and DWI litigation, bodes well for his clients.
+Attorney Seman has served as the Felony Trial Assistant District Attorney with the Office of the Nassau County District Attorney.
+He is also vastly experienced as defense counsel in both criminal and DWI litigation.

-Attorney Seman has written articles for the benefit of other attorneys in and has lectured and taught the intricacies of defending DWI charges.
+Attorney Seman has written various articles, lectured and taught about the intricacies of defending DWI charges.
 He is the mentor to several less experienced attorneys and prides himself on being available to both clients and new and inexperienced lawyers.

-As noted in his personal message to client’s his experience also includes Management of Lord and Taylor’s New York City Retail store where he supervised, managed and conducted numerous investigations of shoplifting charges, employee dishonesty and theft and embezzlement cases.
-As such, he is most experienced in the defense and all variety of theft charges ranging from the first-time shoplifting charges to multi-million-dollars white collar criminal enterprise allegations.
+As noted in a personal message to clients, his experience also includes Management of Lord and Taylor’s New York City Retail store where he supervised, managed and conducted numerous investigations of shoplifting charges, employee dishonesty and theft, and embezzlement cases.
+As such, he is most experienced in the defense and all variety of theft charges ranging from the first-time shoplifting charges to multi-million dollar, white-collar criminal enterprise allegations.

-Attorney Seman also is the past Chairman of the Nassau County Bar Association’s Attorney-Client Fee Dispute Committee.
-He has advised, counseled, mediated and has conducted too numerous to count attorneys and client regarding fee disputes.
-As such, he is sensitive to the client’s financial constraints and the need for complete attorney-client communication and understanding.
+Attorney Seman is the former Chairman of the Nassau County Bar Association’s Attorney-Client Fee Dispute Committee.
+He has advised, counseled, mediated and assisted various attorneys and clients regarding fee disputes.
+As such, he is sensitive to clients’ financial constraints, as well as the need for complete attorney-client communication and understanding.

 Pro Bono Activities